Higher Education Reference Architecture (HORA)

 The HORA consists of three parts:

 The architectural vision gives a perspective on the future by translating relevant developments and ambitions described in the i-Strategy.
-This makes more concrete the impact on the design of the information provision of institutions.
+This makes more concrete the impact on the design of institutions' information provision.
 In addition, the architecture vision describes a number of guiding principles and pays attention to a number of specific change themes.

 A reference model provides a set of generic and relatively stable models that describe, mainly from a business and information perspective, what a higher education institution does and has.
 It creates a common language that can improve communication, both within the sector and within an institution.